openstack/octavia/doc/source/reference/introduction.rst

 as any other vendor.
 You can think of Octavia as an "open source vendor" for Neutron LBaaS.

-Soon, Octavia will support third-party vendor drivers just like Neutron LBaaS, and will then fully replace Neutron LBaaS as the load balancing solution for OpenStack.
-At that time, third-party vendor drivers that presently "plug in" to Neutron LBaaS will plug in to Octavia instead.
+Octavia supports third-party vendor drivers just like Neutron LBaaS, and fully replaces Neutron LBaaS as the load balancing solution for OpenStack.

 For further information on OpenStack Neutron LBaaS deprecation, please refer to https://wiki.openstack.org/wiki/Neutron/LBaaS/Deprecation.